jbisetto/free-genai-bootcamp-2025/song-vocabulary/Tech-Specs.md

    - Implements fallback mechanisms when insufficient items are found
    - Maintains consistent JSON output format regardless of input language
 3. `return_vocabulary` - Return the list of vocabulary words
+4. `vocab_cache` - Manage vocabulary caching
+   - Stores processed vocabulary results as JSON files
+   - Provides functions for saving, retrieving, and listing cached vocabulary
+   - Implements cache management to limit size and remove old entries
+   - Includes metadata with each cached entry for tracking and management

 Each tool will be a separate function located in the app/tools directory as specified in the project structure.